kashrtx/YouPY/README.md

     * Click the "CONVERT" button and wait for the conversion and download process to complete.

 ## **Note:**
-You don't have to keep clicking the the conversion options (mp3/mp4) and save file location everytime  you want to convert multiple different videos at the same time.
-Let's say you want to convert an mp3 file and you already specified the save file location, Just paste the link and press convert.
-Once that is done downloading, paste the link of the next video and press convert.
-Easy as that!
+This converter allows you to convert multiple videos without changing the settings every time.
+If you want to convert to a mp3 or mp4 file, for example, you only need to select the save file location and conversion option (mp3 or mp4) once.
+Then, you can paste the link of any video and click convert.
+The converter will automatically download the mp3 file to the chosen location earlier.
+You can repeat this process for as many videos as you want.
+Just paste the link and press convert for each video, It's that simple!